SR80-app/SR80-Manuals/user-manual.md

 When you open ShopTracker on a brand new device (or after a reset), you'll go through a one-time setup to tell the app who this device is and what it's for.
 Once set up, the device remembers its identity even if the app is closed or updated.

+The first screen — **Set Up This Device** — asks whether this is a **Shop iPad** or **My Personal Phone**:

+- **Shop iPad** — the iPad belongs to the shop (front counter, tech station, or admin iPad).
+Setup is gated by an admin PIN, and you pick a role for it.
+The rest of this section walks through that path.
+- **My Personal Phone** — you're an employee installing the app on your own iPhone or iPad.
+Setup is gated by a 6-digit enrollment code that an admin generates for you.
+See [Personal Phone Setup (BYOD)](#personal-phone-setup-byod) for that flow.

+If you tapped Shop iPad, continue with Step 1 below.

 #### Step 1: Admin PIN

 The very first screen asks for an admin PIN.